 Deepening the issue is the reality that ideas like fairness and justice are really just subjective abstractions.
 We will never, ever agree on what fairness and justice even mean, much less how to achieve them.
 So good luck with realizing what we can’t agree on.

 We’re also being threatened by our own recreation.
 In a world full of screens—populated by apps designed to make you happy and give you exactly the experience you want how you want, when you want every single time—there is both opportunity and risk.

 Opportunity to see the jaggedness of it all, and the risk that we’ll be so self-absorbed that we won’t.

 Learning and technology would erode privilege if life was fair, but it’s not, and they don’t.
-Some of us are “better” at knowing and mastering the tools, the applications, and the rules.
-Some of us can read better, or have better business sense, or can tolerate when things go awry better than others.
+Some of us are ‘better’ at knowing and mastering the tools, the applications, and the rules.
+Some of us have better literacy skills than others while others have better business sense, or can tolerate when things go awry better than others.
 Some of us have stronger resiliency factors or are more creative or empathetic.

 But what if it didn’t have to be that way in school?
 What if ‘grit’ isn’t what we should emphasize in students?
 Isn’t it that collective ‘grind’ that makes the imbalanced system churn?
 And so we are creating the imbalance ourselves merely by ‘grinding’ better than the person next to us?

 Is this simply nature at work–and so it’s all okay that there are and always have been haves and have nots?
 Privilege and injustice?
 Existing ruts in the road we’re born into without knowing?